 Step 3: Applying for positions

 Always try to tailor your résumé towards the job you are applying for.
-If you state a career objective, try to match it to the job or organisation — a common mistake applicants make is not changing their career objective from one application to another.
+If you state a career objective, try to match it to the job or organisation — a common mistake made by applicants is not changing their career objective from one application to another.

 Most job applications are written in two parts.
 The first part is a short letter, called a cover letter, saying that you would like to apply for the job and the reasons why.
 The second part is a summary of your personal details called a résumé or curriculum vitae (CV).